holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ls
 ```

-It should look like it has set up a similar set of folders and configuration files to those you saw in the "Hello, World!" hApp.
+It should look like it has set up a similar set of folders and configuration files to those you saw in the "Hello World!" hApp.

 Now, fire up the nix development shell, which makes all scaffolding tools and the Holochain binaries directly available from the command line, by entering: